CatchemAL/Doddle/README.md

 The guess with the highest information content, as measured in Shannon bits, is picked.
 In this case, `THURL` is pretty optimal.

 ## Tutorial
-Work through the tutorial [here](https://github.com/CatchemAl/Doddle/tree/main/tutorial) to see Doddle in action!
+Work through the tutorials [here](https://github.com/CatchemAl/Doddle/tree/main/tutorial) to see Doddle in action!
+1. Learn to use Doddle via the API
+2. Run benchmarks and generate trees

+Happy Doddling!